 To establish the previously referenced ERU, the study evaluated the presence of impervious surfaces through the use of aerial imagery and Geographic Information Systems (GIS) within a randomly selected sample of 100 single-family residential lots and determined 4,700 SF as the average.
 An impervious surface is a hard surface which prevents or impedes the entry of stormwater into the soil in a manner that water would have entered the soil under natural conditions pre-existing to development, such as: roof tops, driveways, compacted surfaces, sidewalks, accessory structures, etc. Non-residential properties are individually evaluated on a lot-by-lot basis.
 All stormwater related costs were tabulated, along with future capital improvements, including infrastructure replacement.
 A final step was the evaluation of credits for existing or newly constructed stormwater BMPs that are owned and maintained by property owners, and are part of an inspection program established by the Township.

-Establishing the Stormwater Management Fee was a decision processed over the prior two year period.
-It was selected over an increased real estate tax levy to provide a dedicated funding source that was equitable for each property, including tax exempt properties.
-The funding will permit the Township to meet the requirements of more stringent federal and state regulations for stormwater management, and provide enhanced maintenance and improvements to existing infrastructure.
+Establishing the Stormwater Management Fee was a decision processed over an extended period of time.
+The fee selected over an increased real estate tax levy to provide a dedicated funding source that was equitable for each property, including tax exempt properties.
+The funding permits the Township to meet the requirements of more stringent federal and state regulations for stormwater management, and provide enhanced maintenance and improvements to existing infrastructure.